Skip to main content

 Editing a User

-• Locally managed attributes (roles, licenses, groups) can be edited.
+• Locally managed attributes (roles, groups, licenses) can be modified.

 • Identity attributes synchronized from LDAP or Azure AD are read-only.